ZeroSSL RSA Domain Secure Site CA

 Is ZeroSSL RSA Domain Secure Site CA a legitimate certificate authority?

 Yes.
-ZeroSSL RSA Domain Secure Site CA is a publicly trusted intermediate CA operated by ZeroSSL / Sectigo and chained to USERTrust RSA Certification Authority.
-It is recognized by all mainstream browsers and operating system trust stores.
-The certificate itself is not a phishing indicator — the same intermediate signs millions of legitimate sites.
+ZeroSSL RSA Domain Secure Site CA is a publicly trusted intermediate CA operated by ZeroSSL / Sectigo, included in the Microsoft, Apple, Google and Mozilla root trust stores.
+Every mainstream browser automatically accepts certificates it signs.
+The intermediate itself is not a phishing signal — what matters is the specific domain. phishunt flags only the suspicious domains listed below; ZeroSSL RSA Domain Secure Site CA keeps signing millions of legitimate sites.

 Why does ZeroSSL RSA Domain Secure Site CA show up on phishing sites?